 My only gripe, apart from the audience members who needed to learn a little etiquette when it comes to audience participation… the 60-minute show, even running over for a deliciously homegrown encore, just wasn’t long enough.
 I for one wanted more, more, more and I know for a fact I wasn’t alone in this regard.
 I could easily front up night after night for this show.
 If only my Fringe schedule had some wriggle room.
 With 13 more shows to go for me, it doesn’t.

 Thankfully Velma Celli is dishing up a second more intimate and slightly longer show, Equinox, from Monday and it’s on my Fringe list.
 You can bet your bottom dollar, I’ll be there sitting front and centre with a truckload of glitter on pretending I’m the only one in the audience.
 Quietly, you should join me!

 6 worth casing stars out of 5.
 YES… that bloody good.
 Our cringe to fringe meter doesn’t even come into play for this one.
 GO GRAB YOUR TICKETS NOW!

-now showing at De Parel Spiegeltent, The Woodside Pleasure Garden until February 10
+De Parel Spiegeltent, The Woodside Pleasure Garden until February 10